CNA Classes In Delaware

 Becoming a Certified Nursing Assistant in Delaware is very rewarding considering the fact that it is stable and well-compensating.
 You can also proceed to Nursing if you want a career higher than CNA.

 CNA Salary in Delaware

-The highest-paid CNAs in Delaware work in hospitals and their wage is around $34,000 per year, while the lowest-paid CNAs are working in-home health agencies, who are typically responsible for taking care of an elderly and their wage is approximately $18,000 per year.
+There are a variety of job opportunities for a CNA in the state of Delaware.
+The highest-paid CNAs in Delaware work in hospitals and their wage is around $34,000 per year, while the lowest-paid CNAs are working in-home health agencies, who are typically responsible for taking care of an elderly with a wage of approximately $18,000 per year.
 On average the CNA salary in Delaware is $28, 360.
-However, it depends on employer, job experience and job position.
+However, it depends on the employer, job experience and job position.

 - Delaware Board of Nursing